ADA-GWU/a3-digital-image-processing-aliasgerovs/README.md

 For images in the noisy/chemical folder:

-- Apply various filtering techniques to remove noise and reconstruct the shapes.
+- Applying various filtering techniques to remove noise and reconstruct the shapes.
-- Analyze the effects of different filters and determine the best and worst among them.
+- Analyzing the effects of different filters and determine the best and worst among them.

 ```
 python noise_removal.py --number_of_images <N>